wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 </table>

 !!! note
-    Addition to these properties, you can configure SQL queries that are used in JDBC user store manager and if required can change default queries.
-Those are not listed under above property section but you can do the configuration as same as described above.
+    In addition to these properties, you can configure SQL queries used in the JDBC user store manager and, if required, change default queries.
+Those are not listed under the above property section, but you can do the configuration as same as described above.

 ??? note "JDBC sample property with SQL queries"